What Is the Fastest Way to Get a Divorce in Massachusetts?

 The image illustrates possible factors that influence the speed of the divorce process

-Various factors, such as complex legal issues, disputes over key matters, and the need for additional court hearings, can extend the duration of the divorce process.
+Things like having disputes over key matters, and the need for additional court hearings, can extend the duration of the divorce process.

 Conflicts between spouses can greatly prolong the divorce process, and the main types of disputes impacting the timelines are specified below.